gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and disappear into the forest shadows.

 Her nose found Rusty Bridge before her eyes did.
-Coffee and baking bread---it smelled like morning.
+Coffee and baking bread—it smelled like morning.
 "There!" she yelled, pointing.

 "We're home!"
 Sindy shouted.